Josue-Espinosa-Cruz/SaludSectorial/README.md

 # SaludSectorial
-Set of Jupyter notebooks describing the process of loading, cleaning, pre-analysing and displaying the geographical distribution of mexican healthcare resources per States and Towns as well as a comparation between states per towns or healthcare units.
+Set of Jupyter notebooks describing the process of loading, cleaning and displaying geographical distribution of mexican healthcare resources as well as a comparation between them.

 It's added two Jupyter notebooks: KM_GeoJSON_Ent & KM_GeoJSON_Mun which describe procedures to reduce coordinates in GeoJSON files maintaining substantial morphological information.